bezmoradi/tutorials/go/struct.md

 +-----------+-----------+
 ```

-The `Println` function does not show the default values; in order to show them, we need to use the `Printf` method as follows:
+The `Println` function does not show the fields; in order to show them, we need to use the `Printf` method as follows:

 ```go
 func main() {